luyadev/luya/README.md

 + ✓ beta7 release (June 2016)
 + ✓ beta8 release (August 2016) - Last NEW features will be implemented (cms permissions).
-+ ✓ rc1 release (October 2016) - PHP Code Documentations and Guides updates.
++ ✓ rc1 release (October 2016) - Merge admin and frontend modules into each other.
+Add luya vendor namespace prefix to all modules.
-+ rc2 release (December) - Moving admin and frontend modules into one repository, remove subsplit process and make modules independent.
++ rc2 release (end of November 2016) - Bug fixes, PHP Doc and Guide improvements, basic features implementation.
-+ version 1.0.0 (towards the end of year 2016) - First stable release of LUYA *yay*.
++ version 1.0.0 (Januar 2017) - First stable release of LUYA.

 #### Unit Test